Join the club to access all our art lessons, camps, and printables! 👉

 • 1 part water

-• 1 part PVA glue (do not add if you want the mud paint to wash off)
+• 1 part white glue (do not add if you want the mud paint to wash off)

 2. Leaf Prints

 Have you ever thought about how beautiful a leaf could look?
-Well we explored this during our leaf printing activity.
+Leaf printing give you the chance to see!

 3. Petal Playdough